A Legacy That Lives. A Fight That Matters.

 To fund education, fight ALS, and amplify advocacy

 We are more than a foundation.
-We are a movement to:
+We are a movement!
+Our goal is to:

 Because she taught thousands, we will teach thousands more.

-Our events bring awareness, raise funds, and keep Tyra’s spirit alive through celebration, remembrance, and action.
+Our events bring awareness, raise funds, and honor Tyra’s ongoing impact through celebration, remembrance, and action.

-Dr. Tyra Edwards Baker stood for knowledge, dignity, and courage.
+Dr. Tyra Edwards Baker stands for knowledge, dignity, and courage.
 She educated the head and inspired the heart.
 ALS silenced her voice—but it cannot silence what she taught us.

 We are fighting not just for a cure, but for a culture of care, equity, and inclusion.

-We are rising for the overlooked, the underdiagnosed, and the underrepresented.
+We are the voice for the overlooked, the underdiagnosed, and the underrepresented.

 And we are not stopping until hope wins.